 Describes someone who is emotionally, romantically, or sexually attracted to members of their own gender and members of one or more other genders.
 For example, a bisexual man might be attracted to other men as well as to women and non-binary people.
 Someone who is bisexual might have a long-term monogamous relationship with one person but that does not mean they are not bisexual.

 When babies are born, doctors ‘assign’ them a gender based on their external genitalia.
-Transgender is a term used to describe people whose gender identity, or their innermost concept of self as a man, a woman, or non-binary is different from the gender they were assigned at birth.
+Transgender is a term used to describe people whose gender identity, or their innermost concept of gender is different from the gender they were assigned at birth.
 This can be based on many things, including cultural expectations of gender.
 Some transgender people choose to take hormones or undergo surgery to align their bodies with their inner sense of self.
 However, being transgender does not depend on medically transitioning.

-The term queer began as a slur, but has been reclaimed by some in the Rainbow community, and thus is an inherently political identity.
+This term began as a slur, but has been reclaimed by some in the Rainbow community, and thus is an inherently political identity.
 The term queer describes a community as well as an identity.
 It is a broad term and can include anyone who is not straight (heterosexual) and/or cisgender (aligned to the gender they were assigned at birth).
-Some people continue to find this term offensive, so it is important that people only use this term as a way to describe themselves and not others.
+Some people continue to find this term offensive, so it is important to be mindful when using it.
+We encourage allies to avoid this term unless it's being used for someone who self-describes themself as queer. ** *****

 An umbrella term for differences in sex traits or reproductive anatomy.
 Some babies are born with sex characteristics that are not clearly male or female, or develop these characteristics during childhood.
 These characteristics may be external, like genitalia, or internal, involving reproductive organs.
 There are also many possible differences in hormones or chromosomes, besides those that typically describe males and females.
 Some intersex traits are noticed at birth.
 Others don’t show up until puberty or later in life, and sometimes people never discover they are intersex.
 Intersex people often face shame – or are forced or coerced into changing their bodies, usually at a very young age.
-Most surgeries to change intersex traits happen in infancy. *** *****
+Most surgeries to change intersex traits happen in infancy and as such are done without the patient’s consent. *** *****

 Means different things to different people, but generally refers to someone who experiences little or no sexual attraction towards others.
-Asexuality is a sexual orientation.
-It is different from celibacy or abstinence, in that those are choices to refrain from engaging in sexual behaviors for specific reasons, whereas asexuality is something a person is born with.
+It is different from celibacy or abstinence, in that those are choices to refrain from engaging in sexual behaviors for specific reasons, whereas asexuality is a sexual orientation.
 Someone who is asexual may still be interested in romantic relationships.
 They may also choose to engage in sexual behaviors for various reasons even while not experiencing sexual attraction.
 Asexuality is not a medical condition. ****

 When it comes to sexual orientation, gender, and relationships, there are many other ways that people describe themselves.
 Here are a few other terms that may be helpful: